Improved DIQKD protocols with finite-size analysis: Preliminaries

 and the \emph{purified distance} is $\pd(\rho,\sigma)\defvar\sqrt{1-F(\rho,\sigma)^2}$. \end{definition}

 \begin{definition} For $\rho\in\dop{\leq}(AB)$, the \emph{min- and max-entropies of $A$ conditioned on $B$} are

 where in the first equation the $(\id_A \otimes \sigma_{B}) ^{-\frac{1}{2}}$ term should be understood in terms of the Moore-Penrose generalized inverse.
-In both equations, the optimum is attained by a normalized state, so $\dop{\leq}(B)$ can be replaced by $\dop{=}(B)$ without loss of generality. \end{definition}
+(Note that the optimum is indeed attained in both equations~\cite{Tom16}, and it can be attained by a normalized state, so $\dop{\leq}(B)$ can be replaced by $\dop{=}(B)$ without loss of generality.) \end{definition}

 \begin{definition} For $\rho\in\dop{\leq}(AB)$ and $\eps\in\left[0,\sqrt{\tr{\rho_{AB}}}\right)$, the \emph{$\eps$-smoothed min- and max-entropies of $A$ conditioned on $B$} are

 \end{definition}